DevWars/stream-status-bot/README.md

 ## Changelog

+22\.
+3. 2018 - 2.1.0 - upgraded to a new API version, updated dependencies

 17\.
 2. 2018 - 2.0.2 - fixed changelog formatting

 17\.
 2. 2018 - 2.0.1 - forgot to update README